FurnishedChunk/Minicraft-Mod-Archives/README.md

 Minicraft does not start in the latest Java, so it was rebuilt in the latest Java.
-The source code just changed the About message, nothing changed from the original source code.

 <b>Download Latest Rebuild:</b>
 https://github.com/masato462/Minicraft-Rebuild/releases/latest